 That Robertson and his AON wound up with IsoTruss was not a random accident.
 In the process of scouting for new opportunities for Zum Toyz, Mains heard of Robertson and his experience with retail, inventions and patents.
 When it came time to approach Brigham Young, it didn’t hurt that Mains was an alumnus of the university.

-Main and Robertson travelled to Provo to talk with Brigham Young officials and made a good impression.
+Mains and Robertson traveled to Provo to talk with Brigham Young officials and made a good impression.

 “Quite a few groups have approached us and have courted us,” said Spencer Rogers, associate director at the BYU Technology Transfer center.
 “We vetted [Robertson] and his offer and we’ve got the utmost confidence in him.
 We didn’t enter into this agreement lightly.”